Fullstack-LLC/Inbounder/README.md

+# Inbounder for Laravel

+**Inbounder** is a Laravel package for advanced inbound email processing via Mailgun.
+It provides:

+- Secure Mailgun webhook handling with signature verification
+- Automatic parsing and storage of emails and attachments
+- Multi-recipient (To, CC, BCC) and multi-tenant support
+- Event-driven architecture for custom workflows
+- Built-in analytics and monitoring APIs for email events, delivery, engagement, and system health
+- Role/permission-based authorization
+- Comprehensive test coverage and production readiness

+Perfect for building support ticketing systems, document workflows, email archiving, SaaS platforms, and more.

 # Inbounder - Laravel Mailgun Inbound Email Handler

 A Laravel package for handling Mailgun inbound emails with attachments and event-driven processing.
 Perfect for building support ticketing systems, document processing workflows, and email archiving solutions.